Nearly 25% of all students are in at least one online course. Millions of others are in certificate and workplace training programs.

 Starting with the End

-The next key point to remember when building a learning program is to start with the goal in mind and work backwards to create a program that achieves that goal.
+Next, start with the goal in mind and work backwards to create a program that achieves that goal.

 Presenting Content the Best Way

-In some cases, content may be redundant, as it’s used across different learning paths to aid different learning styles and temperaments.
 Create clear benchmarks of success in each learning path so students can know how they’re progressing.

 You can use online tools to reinforce onboarding training and to document results.